Phillip Leonian: Sports photography

 Leonian began working with Sports Illustrated in 1968.
 His first assignment—shooting an Olympic pentathlon—allowed him to play around with new tools and techniques, including the multiple-image effects that would become his Sports Illustrated trademark.

-Within a year, he was photographing Muhammad Ali, who posed in a king’s robe and crown for the May 5, 1969 cover story.
-Ali spent five days working out in Leonian’s studio.
-He even sparred a bit with the photographer, who claimed to have been the first to observe some of the boxer’s habits.
+Within a year, he was photographing Muhammad Ali, who posed in a king's robe and crown for the May 5, 1969 cover story.
+Ali spent five days in Leonian's studio.
+He even sparred a bit with the photographer, who claimed to have been the first to observe some of the boxer's habits.
 “For example, he will not blink his eyes when the other fighter is in range,” Leonian said.
 “If he has to blink, he steps back.
 It was a totally unconscious thing with him.”

-That same month, Travel & Camera ran a story on the sport of harness racing, with photos by Leonian.
-An introduction to the article claimed that Leonian was shaking up the field of sports photography: “For years, sports photography has been as predictable as Old Faithful", the editors wrote.
-"But things are changing, and Phil Leonian is in good part responsible."

-In 1972, the New York Times photography critic Gene Thornton called Leonian’s photos of athletes and dancers “truly strange and haunting” in his review of an exhibition called Sports in Time/Space.
-Thornton went on to elaborate:In some of his non-strobe pictures he achieves a kind of cubist effect with several successive views of the same figure in motion.
-See particularly the bicycle racers.
-But the strangest and most interesting results occur when he holds his camera steady on a figure in motion.
-The background goes streaky and blurry and the moving legs of a horse are as many and filmy as the legs of a centipede.In 1986, former Sports Illustrated picture editor Tom Vanderschmidt offered even higher praise:Phil Leonian brings the excitement of a sport into a still picture.
-He brings the movement, feeling and noise of it to the magazine page.
-There have been no pictures of gymnasts equal to what Phil did 15 years ago.
-His ice-skating pictures are special.
-For the first time, people could see what was going on.
-The positions, where the skater’s head and feet were: It was all laid out.